alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 In our experience, developer and SRE teams can strike the right balance here by maintaining their individual foci but also explicitly supporting the goals of the other group.

-SREs can have an explicit goal to support the developer team’s release velocity and ensure the success of all approved launches.
+SREs can have an explicit goal to support the developer team's release velocity and ensure the success of all approved launches.

-For example, SRE might state, “We will support you in releasing as quickly as is safe,” where “safe” generally implies staying within error budget.
+For example, SRE might state, "We will support you in releasing as quickly as is safe," where "safe" generally implies staying within error budget.

 and including SREs in new feature development early so that they can participate in design conversations.